New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Results

 \subsubsection{Parameter estimation runs}

 We perform parameter estimation (PE) runs using the $\tt{cogwheel}$ package\footnote{\url{https://github.com/jroulet/cogwheel}} \cite{Rou22_cogwheel} with the $\tt{NAUTILUS}$ sampler \cite{Lange2023}.
 We use priors that are uniform in detector-frame constituent masses and comoving volume-time ($VT$) throughout this paper.
 Our fiducial prior for the BH spins is flat in effective spin $\chieff$, but we also compare results with those obtained using an isotropic prior on individual spins (which is used for PE in the GWTC-3 and 4-OGC catalogs).
 Other extrinsic parameters have the standard geometric priors used in GWTC-3 \cite{lvc_gwtc3_o3_ab_catalog_2021}.
-We compute likelihoods using the relative binning/heterodyning method described in Ref.~\cite{relative_binning} as implemented in \texttt{cogwheel}.
+We compute likelihoods using the relative binning/heterodyning method described in Ref.~\cite{relative_binning, Rou23_CoherentScore} as implemented in \texttt{cogwheel}.
 The relation between redshift and luminosity distance is based on the Planck15 cosmology \cite{cosmology_planck2015}.
 Our fiducial parameter estimation runs are based on the \texttt{IMRPhenomXODE} waveform approximant \cite{Yu23_XODE} and include the effect of both HM and precession.
 Table~\ref{tab:NewEvents} reports marginalized 1D posterior values for a relevant subset of parameters.

 Other than the fiducial runs, we also perform two separate PE runs without precession, i.e., restricting to binaries with aligned spins: one run with a $(2, 2)$-only waveform approximant and the other with an approximant that includes HM as well.
 This helps us calculate the relative evidence (Bayes factor) due to including the effects of HM and HM + precession separately for the new candidate events; we show the logarithm of the Bayes factors in Table~\ref{tab:NewEvents}.
-Four of the new candidate events (the ones numbered $4,6,7,10$) have Bayes factors larger than unity for HM, and the detection of these candidates likely benefited the most from our search containing HM.
-Most of the remaining events have Bayes factors for HM that are lower than unity, and we judge that the detection of these additional candidates was a result of just an overall improvement of our search's sensitivity in the high mass/redshift region due to e.g., improved template coverage and background estimation.
+Two of the new candidate events have Bayes factors larger than unity for HM, and the detection of these candidates likely benefited the most from our search containing HM.